B-cabrera/sodukusolver-java/README.md

 ## Status

-Currently working on adding a UI where you can enter a board, and the solution will be shown.
+Currently working on adding a GUI where you can enter a board, and the solution will be shown.

 **Branch -> wip-java-ui**